TaxFoundation/income-chartbook/README.md

 > This is more of the note or source reference.
 ```

+#### Hey, wait a minute, you're using blockquotes and code blocks for...that?!
+That's not semantic!

+Yeah, I know.
+I don't know about you, but I'd rather use a dirty hack than teach economists to consistently type `<div class="blurb">...</div>`.

 ### Creating HTML files

 First, you'll need to edit `_config.yml` to set the correct URL structure for the chart book.